-Frank is an Italian audio engineer driven by the passion for sound synthesis.
+Francesco is an Italian audio engineer, electronic music producer, and beatmaker.
 He studied Audio Engineering and Music Production at SAE Berlin with lecturers like Bernd Burgdorf and Gary Marlowe.
-An active member of the Berlin underground electronic movement.

 I am a music employee, I want to feel the music, deliver and translate the artist vision into reality.

 I offer a various range of analog and digital synthesizers to make your beats sound old school like 90'hip hop to a futuristic EDM sound.
 I love synth wave and postpunk.
 I am comfortable programming beats on vintage MPC, FM Synthesis, Sampling, and Modular Synthesisers.

 I love jazz and blues as well as wild experimental genres, every new work I approach it's a new chapter of my career, for this reason, I tend to be very communicative with my clients and coworkers.

 I do not like to list prices for my work, every project has his own needs, I encourage you to write to me about your ideas and I will get back to you with a detailed quote.

 Send me a note through the contact button above.

 Francesco gave me a huge hand with technical support for music production, mixing, synthesis and signal flow.
 His dedication to the audio field is definitely something that I admire.
 He has unlimited knowledge brilliant mind and his way to handle things with musicians and music producers it's simply great.